 Exceptions to the Rule of At-Will Employment

 Most employees in California are "at will" employees.
 What does that mean?
 It means your employer can fire you for any reason, for no reason, and even for a factually wrong reason (for example, that you were late one day, when you actually weren't).
-What your employer can't do is fire you for an illegal reason.
-Illegal reasons include race, gender, disability, and, you guessed it, pregnancy (among other things).

 How Do You Prove Pregnancy Discrimination?